SpecFlowOSS/SpecFlow-Examples/ASP.NET-MVC/BookShop/README.md

     * `dotnet test BookShop.AcceptanceTests`
         * The default `TestResults` test results directory of `dotnet test` is relative to the project, hence in this case the reports and logs are generated into the `BookShop.AccteptanceTests\TestResults` folder.
         * Alternatively you can run `dotnet test --filter BookShop.AcceptanceTests` on the entire solution and use the filter to include the acceptance tests only.
 However, in this case `dotnet test` still discovers both the unit test and acceptance test projects separately and emits a warning for the unit tests that "*no test matches the given testcase filter*".
+        * You can also specify the project file explicitly as `dotnet test .\BookShop.AcceptanceTests\BookShop.AcceptanceTests.csproj`.
+        * Or you can specify the test assembly (dll) explicitly as `dotnet test .\BookShop.AcceptanceTests\bin\Debug\netcoreapp3.1\BookShop.AcceptanceTests.dll`
 *  Run acceptance tests without re-building the project (assuming the project was built succesfully already)
     * `dotnet test BookShop.AcceptanceTests --no-build`
         * This speeds up the test execution command as the build step is skipped